graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 #### Reasons to leave Free Ort Skadak crews

 * You're unlikely to become a famous pirate with an Ort Skadak crew, unless it's for taking particularly strange cargo from captured ships.
-* The accomodations, food and entertainment are unlikely to appeal to more mainstream species.
+* The accommodations, food and entertainment are unlikely to appeal to more mainstream species.

 ### Pirates, Raiders and Bandits